You will find the terms 'visitor' and 'visit' a lot in your reporting. The article will help you understand the difference between the two.

 Visits vs Visitors

 When an anonymous visitor comes to your site for the very first time we drop a cookie into their browser.
 Cookies allow us to determine if that particular browser has been used to visit your site before.
-We are NOT looking at IPs for your reporting.

 With every visit that occurs to the site, we begin tracking that particular visitor by creating what is called a 'session'.
 Each session has a unique ID and lasts until 30 minutes of inactivity are observed.
 We figure that by then they have left your site and are doing something else.
 Within the 30 minutes, they could visit the site multiple times.
 If that happens, the count towards your visits will only receive a +1 from the initial visit.
 If they come back later and 30 minutes have passed, we will count that as another +1 for your visits while the visitor number only received a +1 overall.